s-broda/ARCHModels.jl/docs/src/index.md

 ## Acknowledgements

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 750559).
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 750559.

 ![EU LOGO](assets/EULOGO.jpg)